dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 <code>Name&lt;T<sub>1</sub>, ..
 T<sub>s</sub>&gt;</code>.

-*In short, extension type constructors appear to be very similar to constructors in classes, and they correspond to the situation where the enclosing class has a single, non-late, final instance variable, which is initialized according to the normal rules for constructors (in particular, it can occur by means of `this.id`, or in an initializer list, or by an initializing expression in the declaration itself, but it is an error if it does not occur at all).*
+*In short, extension type constructors appear to be very similar to constructors in classes, and they correspond to the situation where the enclosing class has a single, non-late, final instance variable, which is initialized according to the normal rules for constructors (in particular, it can occur by means of `this.id`, or in an initializer list, but it is an error if the initialization does not occur at all).*

 An extension type `V` used as an expression (*a type literal*) is allowed and has static type `Type`.